Ryanssd22/advent_of_hardcaml_2025/website/docs/intro.md

 [Advent of Code](https://adventofcode.com/), created by [Eric Wastl](https://was.tl/) is a yearly series of puzzles set during the season of Advent.

+There are typically 25 puzzles for each year, but for 2025, there are only 12.

 ## Hardcaml

 [Hardcaml](https://github.com/janestreet/hardcaml) is a library for OCaml that facilitates the creation and simulation of hardware designs.